 To connect with them, speak directly to them.
-Include statements that show that you are an expert and you want to help.
+Include statements showing that you are an expert and want to help.
 And if you have a niche specialty, mention it straight up.
 It could form part of the first sentence of your bio.

 Sometimes, you could even mention your own personal experiences.
 For example, you spent much of your life carrying extra weight but turned your life around by working out in the gym.
-It was then that you realized that you want to help others do the same.
+You then realize that you want to help others do the same.

-As an example, “As a personal trainer that specializes in weight loss and body transformation, I know how it feels to be overweight.
+For example, “As a personal trainer specializing in weight loss and body transformation, I know how it feels to be overweight.
 Just 10 years ago, I could barely walk for two minutes without needing a rest.
 But I turned my life around and I want to help you do the same.”

-Additional tip: So do you write in the first or third person?
-Well, if you have your own website, generally, you are going to be writing more in the first person.
+Additional tip: So, do you write in the first or third person?
+Well, if you have your own website, you will generally write more in the first person.
 Keep the tone light and conversational but remain professional at all times.

 Tip 2: Show the client what it is you offer and how you can help them

-Although it’s pretty obvious, many personal trainers don’t include this important information in their personal bio.
+Although it’s obvious, many personal trainers don’t include this important information in their bios.

-It’s not good enough to just assume that a potential client will know exactly what you do, what you can do for them or how you could possibly help them.
-While many clients will have a good idea of what it is a personal trainer does, others just won’t have a clue.
+It’s not good enough to assume that a potential client will know exactly what you do, what you can do for them, or how you could possibly help them.
+While many clients will have a good idea of what it is a personal trainer does, others won’t have a clue.

-They are looking for all the necessary information that they need in finding someone that can help them with their specific problem.
+They are looking for all the necessary information to find someone to help them with their specific problem.

 Additional tip: Go above and beyond the obvious.
-Don’t just say “I can develop a personalized training program for you”.
+Don’t just say, “I can develop a personalized training program for you.”
 Include other important words that will show the client you can help them.
-Some of these can include “changing your mindset” or “keep you motivated” as an example.
+Some of these can include “changing your mindset” or “keeping you motivated,” as an example.

 Tip 3: Point out what makes you different from the rest… sell yourself!

 The chances are that most people checking out your bio have probably seen plenty of others beforehand.
-That’s because most of them will do a thorough research job before choosing their personal trainer.
+That’s because most of them will thoroughly research before choosing their personal trainer.

-For that reason, you need something that will help draw them and ultimately convince them that you are the right personal trainer for them.
-The one that is going to guide them towards their goals and help them achieve it.
+Therefore, you need something to help draw them and convince them that you are the right personal trainer.
+The one that will guide them toward their goals and help them achieve them.

 This is where you need to take your own unique personal experiences and skills and use them in the most convincing way possible.

 That’s just a simple example.
-Write your own, play around with the words and sentence construction and speak from the heart.
-When you come across sincerely people will see that you mean to help them.
+Write your own, play around with the words and sentence construction, and speak from the heart.
+When you come across sincere people will see that you mean to help them.

-Additional tip: This is a section of your bio that you can have fun but don’t get too clever.
+Additional tip: This is a section of your bio where you can have fun but don’t get too clever.
 And keep it short and to the point.

 Tip 4: List your credentials

-Anybody looking for a personal trainer is wanting one that knows what they doing, that just stands to reason.
+Anybody looking for a personal trainer wants one who knows what they are doing and stands to reason.

-Just put yourself in their shoes…. you would want to know that the person you were entrusting your transformation to was an expert, correct?
+Just put yourself in their shoes… you would want to know that the person you entrusted your transformation to was an expert, correct?

-So in your bio, you are going to need a short description of your credentials.
-This is going to include your years of experience and any accreditation or certifications that you have completed.
+So in your bio, you will need a short description of your credentials.
+This will include your years of experience and any accreditation or certifications you have completed.

-You don’t need to go into massive details but it’s worthwhile to mention who received your certification through, for example, the American Council on Exercise or the National Academy of Sports Medicine, especially if they are big players in the world of fitness accreditation.
+You don’t need to go into massive details.
+Still, it’s worthwhile to mention who received your certification through, for example, the American Council on Exercise or the National Academy of Sports Medicine, especially if they are big players in the world of fitness accreditation.